firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 This task is the meat of our Dackka implementation.
 It's what actually handles the running of Dackka itself.
-The task exposes a gradle extension called `GenerateDocumentationTaskExtension` with various configurations points for Dackka.
+The task exposes a gradle extension called `GenerateDocumentationTaskExtension` with various configuration points for Dackka.
 This will likely be expanded upon in the future, as configurations are needed.